Reality therapy

-Reality therapy (RT) is an approach to psychotherapy and counseling.
-Developed by William Glasser in the 1960s, RT differs from conventional psychiatry, psychoanalysis and medical model schools of psychotherapy in that it focuses on what Glasser calls psychiatry's three Rs: realism, responsibility, and right-and-wrong, rather than symptoms of mental disorders.
-Reality therapy maintains that the individual is suffering from a socially universal human condition rather than a mental illness.
-It is in the unsuccessful attainment of basic needs that a person's behavior moves away from the norm.
-Since fulfilling essential needs is part of a person's present life, reality therapy does not concern itself with a client's past.
+Reality therapy (RT) is an approach to psychotherapy and counseling developed by William Glasser in the 1960s.
+It differs from conventional psychiatry, psychoanalysis and medical model schools of psychotherapy in that it focuses on what Glasser calls "psychiatry's three Rs" – realism, responsibility, and right-and-wrong – rather than mental disorders.
+Reality therapy maintains that most people suffer from socially universal human conditions rather than individual mental illnesses, and that failure to attain basic needs leads to a person's behavior moving away from the norm.
+Since fulfilling essential needs is part of a person's present life, reality therapy does not concern itself with a person's past.
 Neither does this type of therapy deal with unconscious mental processes.

-The reality therapy approach to counseling and problem-solving focuses on the here-and-now actions of the client and the ability to create and choose a better future.
-Typically, clients seek to discover what they really want and how they are currently choosing to behave in order to achieve these goals.
-According to Glasser, the social component of psychological disorders has been highly overlooked in the rush to label the population as sick or mentally ill.
-If a social problem causes distress to a person, it is not always because of a labelled sickness, it may sometimes just be the inability to satisfy one’s psychological needs.
-Reality therapy attempts to separate the client from the behavior.
+The reality therapy approach to counseling and problem-solving focuses on here-and-now actions and the ability to create and choose a better future.
+Typically, counseled people seek to discover what they really want and how they are currently choosing to behave in order to achieve these goals.
+According to Glasser, the social component of psychological disorders has been overlooked in the rush to label the population as sick or mentally ill.
+If a social problem causes distress to a person, it is not always because of a labelled sickness, it may sometimes just be the inability to satisfy one's psychological needs.
+Reality therapy attempts to separate the person from their behavior.